Hiaslthehiasl/TSV-Trainingsplaner/README.md

 # TSV-Trainingsplaner
-Easy Tool to Plan Football Kids Training
+Easy Tool to Plan the Training of Junior Football Teams